 Use tick & flea prevention

 Us humans and our doggos aren’t the only ones who love spring – it also happens to be a great time for ticks, fleas and mozzies to come rearing their ugly heads.
 So, now is the perfect time to update your doggo with their tick and dog flea medications, just to ensure they don’t bug them – and vicariously bug you – during this exciting season!
+Explore the fascinating world of pets with Petfact – your go-to source for all things furry and feathered.

 You may want to give your dog’s bed a clean